iamaleks/Cloudflare-Dynamic-DNS/README.md

 ### Command Line

 You can run the program using command line arguments or by specifying the values in envirnment variables.
+This program can be called using Cron or some other scheduling method.

 #### Command Line Arguments
 ```